EasyEyes/remote-calibrator/README.md

   // The length  decimal place of the returned value
   decimalPlace: 1,
   // Headline on the calibration page (Support HTML)
-  headline: '🖥️ Screen Size Calibration',
+  headline: "🖥️ Screen Size Calibration",
   // Description and instruction on the calibration page (Support HTML)
-  description: `We'll measure your physical screen size.
-To do this, please find a <b>standard credit (or debit) card</b>, \nplace it on the screen and align the top and left edges with those of the picture, and drag the slider \nto match the other two edges.
-Press <b>SPACE</b> to confirm and submit the alignment.`, }
+  description: "We'll measure your physical screen size.
+To do this, please find a <b>standard credit (or debit) card</b> or a <b>USB connector</b>, place it on the screen and align the top and left edges with those of the picture, and drag the slider to match the other two edges.
+Press <b>SPACE</b> to confirm and submit the alignment.", }
 ```